 Answer - It's key to have conversations to understand what the CAMs are trying to do with the work to understand if things are truly SVTs.
-Consider developing/using an SVT decision tree (Scrappy is currently working on developing one).
+Consider developing/using an SVT decision tree.

 Question - Thoughts on the DECM schedule metrics and how they are used in your organization?